fritzh321/node-webkit-base-app/README.md

-Node webkit - Template App
+Node Webkit Desktop App - Template
 ====================

 A base project for a node webkit app, build with grunt-node-webkit-builder